NeoGranular/lanyon/_posts/2016-08-24-martial-god-chapter-01-36.md

 “Brother Yixuan, we haven’t met for two years.
 I hope you have been well.”

-Everybody’s vision turned towards that direction, while the people who were in that direction split apart like a wave, leaving behind only two people who stood with their heads high, looking extremely lofty and eye-catching in the crowd.
+Everybody’s vision turned towards that direction, while the people who were in that direction split opened like a wave, leaving behind only two people who stood with their heads high, looking extremely lofty and eye-catching in the crowd.

 He Yixuan faintly laughed and cupped his hands as well before saying: